PSLmodels/OG-Core/docs/book/content/theory/firms.md

 (EqFirmsPosProfits)=
 ## Positive Profits from Government Infrastructure Investment

   The CES production function in {eq}`EqFirmsCESprodfun` exhibits constant returns to scale (CRS).
-A feature of CRS production functions is that total revenue is a sum of the revenue attributed to each factor,
+A feature of CRS production functions is that gross revenue $Y_t$ is a sum of the gross revenue attributed to each factor of production,

   ```{math}
   :label: EqFirmsMargRevEq